Krouta1/Small-Projects/README.md

   Flashcard quiz: Small react app with API and little bit of CSS styling. https://stalwart-moonbeam-706830.netlify.app

   Little and simple Photoshop clone: https://eloquent-semifreddo-dbc688.netlify.app/

+  Crud with React - just some app to learn working with objects in react :)